nychealth/coronavirus-data/README.md

 ## Counting COVID-19 cases, hospitalizations, and deaths
 ### Case definitions for COVID-19

 Surveillance case definitions for all notifiable conditions are developed at the national level by the [Council of State and Territorial Epidemiologists (CSTE)](https://wwwn.cdc.gov/nndss/conditions/).
 These standard definitions support public health officials in classifying and counting infections consistently across different states and local jurisdictions.
-The [criteria](https://wwwn.cdc.gov/nndss/conditions/coronavirus-disease-2019-covid-19/case-definition/2020/08/05/) for reporting a person with COVID-19 infection (“case”) are based on laboratory tests and epidemiologic links, and include two classifications:
+The [criteria](https://wwwn.cdc.gov/nndss/conditions/coronavirus-disease-2019-covid-19/case-definition/2020/08/05/) for reporting a person with COVID-19 infection (“case”) are based on laboratory test results and epidemiologic links, and include two classifications:

 - *Confirmed COVID-19 case*: A person is classified as a confirmed COVID-19 case if they test positive with a molecular test

 - *Probable COVID-19 case*: A person is classified as a probable COVID-19 case if they meet any of the following criteria with no positive molecular test on record: (a) test positive with an antigen test, (b) have symptoms and an exposure to a confirmed COVID-19 case, or (c) died and their cause of death is listed as COVID-19 or similar

-***

 ### Case reporting